AshishYUO/scraping/README.md

 # scraping
 ## Job Scraping

-Job Scraping (sources: LinkedIn and Indeed)
+Job Scraping from LinkedIn and Indeed.
+(In development).